SebKuzminsky/pd-sink-box/README.md

 Solder the leads as follows:

-* Size the leads so that the top of the square body of the rotary encoder is about level with the tops of the screen standoffs.
+* Size the leads so that the top of the square body of the rotary encoder (just under the washer & nut) is level with the tops of the screen standoffs.

 ```
 Pico GPIO | Pico Pin | Knob pin